DanMorriss/music-theory-quiz/README.md

 [Back to top](<#contents>)
 ### Responsiveness Test

-All the different pages have been tested across the following devices and screen sizes.
+[Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used to test the game cross the following device screen sizes.
+- iPhone SE
+- iPhone XR
+- iPhone 12 Pro
+- Pixel 5
+- Samsung Galaxy S8+
+- Samsung Galaxy S20 Ultra
+- iPad Air
+- iPad Mini
+- Surface Pro 7

--
+- Surfave Duo

+The following realworld devices were used to test the game
--
+- iPhone 13
--
+- MacBook Pro 16-inch

 [Back to top](<#contents>)
 ### Browser Compatibility

-The following browsers have been used to test the game.
+ The following webbrowsers were used to test the game

--
+- Google Chrome
--
+- Safari
--
+- Firefox

 [Back to top](<#contents>)
 ### Peer Testing

-Thanks to the following people for testing the game.
+As well as testing myself the site was tested by the following external users across a range of devices including smart-phones, tablets, and laptop computers.

 - Kent Yates
 - Selina Sheerin
 - Claire Burford
-- Georgina from Slack
+- Georgina from peer-code-review via the Code Institute Slack Channel
-- Jennie from Slack
+- Jennie from peer-code-review via the Code Institute Slack Channel

 [Back to top](<#contents>)
 ## Bugs